tomgeorge/gttd/README.md

 There's a bunch of notes at the bottom.

+# NOTE: npm doesn't support cygwin anymore.
+If you're running this on Windows, I would stick to straight git bash. #

 ## Vagrant Box ##

 `vagrant up` should set everything up.

-`npm run dev` doesn't work right out of the gate.
-Add `host: "0.0.0.0"` to the devServer config in `webpack.make.js`.
-Even then, I had to :wq a couple times to get it to pick up.
-I think this can be solved with vagrant synced folders.
+If `npm run dev` doesn't work right out of the gate, try adding `host: "0.0.0.0"` to the devServer config in `webpack.make.js`.

 Need to dockerize it still.

 ## Angular ##

+`cd angular`

 `npm install` first.
 If it fails, do it again, and it should probably work.  npm is kind of terrible that way.